Division of Environmental Quality Director: Kyra Moore

 The second type of notification, demolition notification, must be provided to the department at least 10 working days prior to the start of the training exercise.
 This notice is required for all training exercises that will result in the removal of load bearing members from the structure by burning or other means, even if there is no asbestos present.
 The notification period provides the department the opportunity to inspect the structure prior to demolition to ensure all asbestos issues have been properly addressed.
 A copy of the asbestos inspection report and laboratory analytical results must accompany this notification.
 It is the responsibility of the owner, the training entity, and any contractors involved to ensure these notices are provided to the department.
 Failure to submit the notification is a violation of the Missouri Air Conservation Law and regulations.

 The department may issue a Notice of Receipt letter for asbestos abatement notifications demolition notifications.
 Owners and operators performing these types of projects should not proceed with the project without first verifying their notification has been received by the department.
-Receipt may be verified by checking the list of notifications on the department’s asbestos website or waiting for receipt of the notice of receipt.
+Receipt may be verified by checking the list of notifications on the department’s Asbestos webpage or waiting for receipt of the notice of receipt.

 Waste Management Program Requirements